 At the Gourmet Cinema in the city’s east, you can watch a flick surrounded by food trucks from local restaurants, selling delicious wares.

-Melbourne’s famous stadium, the MCG even opens its grounds occasionally for outdoor cinema and there are many suburbs around the city who will close a street every few weeks, lay down some astroturf, pop some popcorn and throw a flick on, as a fun, family-friendly activity.
+Melbourne’s famous stadium, the MCG even opens its grounds occasionally for outdoor cinema and many suburbs around the city will close a street every few weeks, lay down some astroturf, pop some popcorn and throw a flick on, as a fun, family-friendly activity.

 Keep in mind that just because it’s summer in Melbourne, doesn’t mean it’ll be warm.
 Make sure you check the local weather forecast and bring some extra layers to snuggle up in if it’s going to be a cool night.